Mystikal91/Dinkum-AutoHarvestPet/README.md

 Nexus Mod Link: <https://www.nexusmods.com/dinkum/mods/349>
 A simple BepInEx mod for Dinkum that allows to display icons for Pet Animals on Map and Minimap.
 It's possible to configure which animals to display

-**Brief disclaimer: In multiplayer games only the host will see the icons**
+**Brief disclaimer: Due to this mod triggering at the start of the day, the first time you'll load your game it will not work.
+It will work after you go to bed after loading**

 ## Installation
 1. Install [BepInEx 6.0.0-pre.1](https://discord.com/channels/892654052989628436/1060375232642306088/1060375232642306088) using the tool and run the game once